-The major drawback in silicon is relatively weak spin orbit coupling for electrons what results in difficult spin manipulation via electric fields (described in more detail in Research Methods).
-The other way of defining QDs based on silicon platform, used in our group, is combining it with a germanium Ge [10].
-Resulting material is called silicon germanium SiGe.
-Germanium is deposited on top of the silicon and difference in atomic distances in germanium and silicon crystal result in strain which relaxes creating quantum dots and nanowires in germanium part.
-Nanowires can be further electrostatically splitted in several QDs, forming double quantum dots or similar structures.
+The major drawback in silicon is the relatively weak spin orbit coupling for electrons which results in difficult spin manipulation via electric fields (as described in more detail in Research Methods).
+A solution around this problem is to use holes instead of electrons. (speak about the CMOS qubit of the Grenoble team).

+Another other way for defining QDs on a silicon based platform, used in our group, is by combining it with germanium Ge [10].The epitaxial growth of Ge on Si can lead to the formation of QDs and and hut wires (a special type of nanowires) due to the different lattice constant between them.
+Recenty magnetotransport measurement (describe what Hannes has reported in his paper and why is this interesting for the proposal) : Nanowires can be further electrostatically splitted in several QDs, forming double quantum dots or similar structures (Do not think that from the logic this sentence fits here).

 Holes in germanium Ge unlike electrons in Si have higher spin orbit coupling which together with keeping above mentioned advantages for electrons in silicon makes them promising spin qubit platform.